drsound/roon-cloud-setup/README.md

 ```

-Insert the following content into the file, save and exit with CTRL-X:
+Copy the following content into the file, save and exit with CTRL-X:
 ```
 #!/bin/bash